Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 Paul refutes and corrects them, saying 'but not everything is beneficial' and 'do not be mastered by anything'.
 Paul does not let his body master him, but instead, he masters his body (1 Corinthians 9:27).

-Paul quotes them saying "Food is for the stomach, and the stomach is for food" (apparently a euphemism that sex is needed for the body and the body is made for sex).
-Paul corrects them by saying the body is not made for sexual immorality (1 Corinthians 6:12-13).
+Paul refutes and corrects them by saying the body is not made for sexual immorality (1 Corinthians 6:12-13).
 Paul quotes the false rationale used by the Corinthian men to defend their immoral practices and then Paul refutes it,

 Egalitarian Reflections:

 God gives us freedom but commands us to do what is helpful and loving to others.
 Paul says that believers are the body of Christ, and as believers, we should not unite with prostitutes.
 Knowing your body is a temple of the Holy Spirit is meant to empower believers with the Spirit's wisdom, guidance, and strength to do what is right.
-Being a temple of the Spirit should not be used to shame women about their bodies, control their dress or behaviour.
+Being a temple of the Spirit should not be used to shame women about their bodies, or control their dress or behaviour.
 Such purity messages have actually resulted in harm to girls and women (16).

-1 Corinthians 7:1-7 Marriage
+1 Corinthians 7:1-7 Mutuality in Marriage

-Paul quotes the report from Chloe's people saying "It is good for a man not to have sexual relations with a woman".
-Paul refutes the quote and says believers do not need to become celibate or avoid having sex or avoid marriage.
-It is not more holy to remain separate.
+Paul refutes the quote and corrects the believers, saying they do not need to become celibate or avoid marriage.
 Paul permits the believers to marry one another; he does not command it.
+Marital status is not related to holiness.
+Being married is not better than being single; being a mother is not better than being without children; being single is not better than being married.
 Paul affirms that each marital status is equally valuable and that each woman and man has a particular gift from God, to be single, married, or unmarried.

-Paul addresses a concern that the belief in celibacy, even for married couples, is causing sexual immorality.
+Paul is concerned that the belief in celibacy, even for married couples, is causing sexual immorality.
 To avoid such immorality, a husband and wife should have sexual relations, love, affection, and pleasure by mutual consent.
 If one wants to be celibate, both must agree for a period and then come back together again so that Satan doesn't tempt them to sexual immorality.
-Both the husband and the wife yield their bodies to their marriage partner.
-Maybe they need sex, maybe they need rest, cuddles, affection, help, rest or to recover from an illness.
-Paul says believer does not have to be celibate but that sex must be enjoyed by mutual consent.
+It is very possible that the woman in Ephesus is insisting on celibacy with her husband when

 Likewise, the husband doesn't have authority over his own body, but the wife does (1 Corinthians 7:4).